-- 1. costs on conviction - 2. surcharge - 3. compensation - 4. forfeiture and deprivation orders - 5. confiscation under the Proceeds of Crime Act 2002 - 1.
-Examinable material on costs on conviction will consist of orders that the accused pay prosecution costs, amount of an order for prosecution costs, and the proper approach to an order that the accused pay prosecution costs.
-The relevant material is addressed in the first sub-paragraph of D33.24, the first sub-paragraph of D33.25, and the summary of ex parte Dove in paragraph D33.27 of Blackstone's Criminal Practice 2021. - 2.
-Examinable material on surcharge will consist of the requirement for a magistrates' court or the Crown Court to impose a surcharge.
-The relevant material is addressed in paragraph E1.34 (first two lines and section 42 of the Sentencing Act 2020 only) of the 'Part E Sentencing' supplement to Blackstone's Criminal Practice 2021. - 3.
-Examinable material on compensation will consist of the power of the court to make compensation orders and combining compensation orders with other sentences or orders.
-The relevant material is addressed in paragraphs E6.1 (knowledge of the precise wording of the sections not required) and E6.15 of the 'Part E Sentencing' supplement to Blackstone's Criminal Practice 2021. - 4.
+- 1. costs on conviction - 2. surcharge - 3. compensation - 4. forfeiture and deprivation orders - 5. confiscation under the Proceeds of Crime Act 2002 - Examinable material on costs on conviction will consist of order that the accused pay prosecution costs, amount of order against the defendant for prosecution costs, and the proper approach to orders that the accused pay prosecution costs.
+The relevant material is addressed in the first sub-paragraph of D33.24, the first subparagraph of D33.25, and the summary of ex parte Dove in paragraph D33.27 of Blackstone's Criminal Practice 20222023. - Examinable material on surcharge will consist of the requirement for a magistrates' court or the Crown Court to impose a surcharge.
+The relevant material is addressed in paragraph E1.342.31 (first two lines and section 42 of the Sentencing Act 2020 only) of Blackstone's Criminal Practice 20222023. - Examinable material on compensation will consist of the power of the court to make compensation orders and combining compensation orders with other sentences or orders.
+The relevant material is addressed in paragraphs E6.1 (knowledge of the precise wording of the sections not required) and E6.15 of Blackstone's Criminal Practice 20222023. - 4.
 Examinable material on forfeiture and deprivation orders will consist of the nature and effect of deprivation orders under sections 152 to 155 of the Sentencing Act 2020, and the statutory power to make forfeiture orders under section 27 of the Misuse of Drugs Act 1971.
-The relevant material is addressed in paragraphs E8.1 (knowledge of the precise wording of the sections not required), E8.2 and E8.7 (section 27(1) and (2) of the Misuse of Drugs Act 1971 only) of the 'Part E Sentencing' supplement to Blackstone's Criminal Practice 2021. - 5.
-Examinable material on confiscation will consist of confiscation orders under section 6 of the Proceeds of Crime Act 2002.
-The relevant material is addressed in paragraph E19.1, E19.5 (first sub-paragraph) and E19.10 (last sub-paragraph) of the 'Part E Sentencing' supplement to Blackstone's Criminal Practice 2021.
+The relevant material is addressed in paragraphs E8.1 (knowledge of the precise wording of the sections not required), E8.2 and E8.7 (section 27(1) and (2) of the Misuse of Drugs Act 1971 only) of Blackstone's Criminal Practice 20222023. - Examinable material on confiscation will consist of confiscation orders under section 6 of the Proceeds of Crime Act 2002.
+The relevant material is addressed in paragraph E19.1, E19.5 (first sub-paragraph) and E19.10 (last sub-paragraph) of Blackstone's Criminal Practice 20222023.